XHTML - Tips & Tricks

 Use external scripts if your script uses < or & or ]]> or --.

-Avoid line breaks and multiple white space characters within attribute values.
-These are handled inconsistently by idfferent browsers.
+Avoid line breaks and multiple whitespace characters within attribute values.
+These are handled inconsistently by different browsers.

-Don't include more than one isindex element in the document head.
-The isindex element is deprecated in favor of the input element.
+Do not include more than one isindex element in the document head.
+The isindex element is deprecated in favour of the input element.

-Use both the lang and xml:lang attributes when specifying the language of an element.
+Use both the lang and xml:lang attributes while specifying the language of an element.
 The value of the xml:lang attribute takes precedence.

-XHTML 1.0 has deprecated the name attribute of the a, applet, form, frame, iframe, img, and map elements, and it will be removed from XHTML in subsequent versions.
-So start using id element for element identification.
+XHTML 1.0 has deprecated the name attributes of a, applet, form, frame, iframe, img, and map elements, and they will be removed from XHTML in subsequent versions.
+Therefore, start using id element for element identification.

-The ampersand character ("&") should be presented as as an entity reference &
+The ampersand character ("&") should be presented as an entity reference &

 The named character reference ' (the apostrophe, U+0027) was introduced in XML 1.0 but does not appear in HTML.
 Web developers should therefore use ' instead of ' to work as expected in HTML 4 Web Browsers.